polo2ro/jurassic/README.md

 Era.subtractEra
 ----------------
-Returns a new Era object whose value is the difference between the specified Era object and this instance.
+Update the Era object with the difference between the specified Era object and this instance.